gozumi/abstract-data-types/readme.md

 abstract-data-types
 ===================

-The future of this module is that it will be able to erturn a constructor for each of the following abstract data types:
+The future of this module is that it will be able to return instances of the following abstract data types:

 - __Queue__ _This is currently implemented_
 - __Linked List__